hrushikeshdandge/21-Machine-Learning-Weeks/MNIST-Hand_written_digits_recognition/README.md

 <img src="Images/scaler.png"/>

-<p>To visualize flow, install tensorboard and run this script,
+To visualize flow, install tensorboard and run this script,then

-	then tensorboard --logdir=tmp/mnist</p>
+run '''tensorboard --logdir=tmp/mnist'''